 Living Learning Communities (LLCs) provide a unique and engaging community experience through themed living options.
-As a member of a LLC you’ll be able to connect with students who share similar interests, participate in fun and exciting activities, and explore your community’s theme through programs with faculty and staff mentors.
+As a member of an LLC you’ll be able to connect with students who share similar interests, participate in fun and exciting activities, and explore your community’s theme through programs with faculty and staff mentors.
 Although LLCs are optional, they are a rewarding aspect of living in the residence halls!
-If you would like to join a LLC, please indicate that on your housing application.
-We strive to give you one of your preferences, as space permits.
+If you would like to join an LLC, during the contract and self-assignment process book yourself in a room in the LLC of your choosing.

 |First Year Residential Experience (FYRE)||The best part of living on FYRE is that almost all of us are enrolled in Education 20, “Introduction to the Research University” during Winter Quarter.
 So, we’re classmates as well as hallmates.
 FYRE brings so many university resources right to us, like academic advisors.
 We also have mentors (students who lived on the floor last year) who help us make our first year a memorable one.
 Consider FYRE an educational mash-up, combining living and learning.|

 |Scholars Floors||Many of the university's Regent Scholars, Chancellor’s Scholars, Honors at Entrance students (Letters & Science Honors Program and College of Engineering Honors Program) or Honors students will find a great community here!
 We create opportunities for you to connect with faculty, have study groups and thought-provoking workshops, as well as social events.
 Our floors/houses focus on academic and holistic success in a supportive and engaging manner.|